netmod-wg/schedule-yang/draft-ietf-netmod-schedule-yang.md

 The document makes use of the following terms:

+Frequency:
+: Characterizes the type of a recurrence rule.
+Values are taken from {{Section 3.3.10 of !RFC5545}}.
+: For example, repeating events based on an interval of a second or more are classified as recurrence with a frequency value of "secondly".

 icalendar:
 : Refers to Internet Calendaring per {{!RFC5545}}.

+Interval:
+: Refers to an integer that specifies at which intervals a recurrence rule repeats.
+Values are taken from {{Section 3.3.10 of !RFC5545}}.
+: For example, "1", means every second for a secondly rule, every minute for a minutely rule, every hour for an hourly rule, etc.

 System:
 : Refers to an entity that host a schedule that is managed using the YANG module defined in this document.